Faculty Advisory Council

 Lloyd Kramer is the Director of Carolina Public Humanities and a Professor of History.
 He joined the UNC faculty in 1986 and has served on the Carolina Public Humanities Faculty Advisory Board, participated in Carolina Public Humanities’ long-range strategic planning, led Executive Seminars on the Humanities at off-campus venues, and directed the History Department’s “Project for Historical Education”—a longtime program of seminars for history teachers in the public schools.
 He became Director of Carolina Public Humanities in July 2014.
 He is also a past President of the Faculty at UNC-Chapel Hill.
 Professor Kramer’s teaching and research focus on Modern European History with an emphasis on nineteenth-century France.
 He is particularly interested in historical processes that shape cultural identities, including the experiences of cross-cultural exchange and the emergence of modern nationalism.

-Marc Lange, PhD, Department of Philosophy (ex officio)
+Matthew Kotzen, PhD, Department of Philosophy (ex officio)